by Andrew Walden

 Dickie Wong was one of the Broken Trust trustees.
 Is this a shortened version of the Ten Commandments?
 Is Dickie Wong Moses in Abercrombie’s religion?

-This is what happens when you discard rules like “Thou Shalt not Steal”.
+This is what happens when you come together and discard rules like “Thou Shalt not Steal”.

 Wong's point, said Abercrombie, is that people have to come together to resolve problems regardless of how much they disagree with each other.
 He added that he has recently been in "conversations" with some who oppose him through the Hawaii Pastors Roundtable, and cited those meetings as something good that may have come out of the strife over civil unions.